Facebook launches high-end magazine 'Grow'

 Still, Grow appears to have an editor in chief listed in its pages, along with roles typically found at a magazine publication like a creative director, though the welcome note was written by Facebook executive Nicola Mendelsohn, who also called it a "magazine" in her message.

 Companies creating their own media is far from new.
 Airline magazines have been around for years, though a Facebook spokesman likened Grow more to G.E.'s Txchnologist magazine and website.
-Grow's content is written by an outside content firm and overseen by Facebook's marketing team, the spokesman said.
+Grow's content is written by copywriters commissioned by Facebook and overseen by Facebook's marketing team, the spokesman said.

 The magazine's target audience is business leaders.
 Grow was borne out of a series of exclusive events for business leaders launched by Facebook's UK team three years ago.
 Now they've expanded the events to include a print magazine that will be available to those on a special mailing list, at Grow events and at British Airways lounges.
 Grow's content will also live on its Facebook page, its blog and a "new digital home" that is coming soon, according to a post on its micropage.

-Note: CORRECTION: A previous version of this article said Grow is written by an outside content firm.
-The articles are written by copywriters hired by Facebook.